-Hi, my name is Erwin M. Gierlinger.
-I am a teacher educatorat the University of Education of Upper-Austria in Austria and I have been involved in CLIL for several years as a teacher, teacher educator, and researcher.
-Let me share my, and other people’s ideas, assumptions, materials, projects and beliefs on CLIL, and above all,ask for your comments and advice with this exciting way of learning and teaching.
+Hi, I am Erwin M. Gierlinger and I am a teacher educator at the University College of Education of Upper-Austria in Austria.
+I have been into CLIL for several years as a teacher, teacher educator, and researcher.
+Let me share my, and other CLIL enthusiasts’ ideas, assumptions, materials, projects and beliefs on CLIL on this blog.
+Any comments, ideas and living experiences with this way of learning a language and teaching content are more than welcome.

 What’s new in order of recency:

-- 2015/04/10: I am pleased to announce the publication of ‘You can speak German, sir’: on the complexity of teachers’ L1 use in CLIL, Language and Education, Routledge
+- 2015/04/10: I am pleased to announce the publication of my article ‘You can speak German, sir’: on the complexity of teachers’ L1 use in CLIL, Language and Education, Routledge

 Abstract: Classroom code switching in foreign language teaching is still a controversial issue whose status as a tool of both despair and desire continues to be hotly debated.
 As the teaching of content and language integrated learning (CLIL) is, by definition, concerned with the learning of a foreign language, one would expect the value of code switching to constitute an important part in CLIL research.
 This paper sets out to argue that the use of the majority language in CLIL by teachers follows an educationally principled approach.
 It is expressed within an instructive and regulative register, motivated by behavioural, classroom and task management, and knowledge scaffolding considerations.
 Through a comparative data coding process using MAXQDA, several dimensions of code switching were identified and elaborated on.
 These dimensions included principledness, contextualisation, conflictuality, domain sensibility, linguistic deficit awareness, language learning, and knowledge construction support, as well as affectivity.
 Taking this complex web as a reference point, the paper ends proposing six theses on code switching and recommending its relevance to CLIL teacher training.